Patrick Vargas

 • Professor of Advertising

-• Affiliate, Department, Psychology
+• Affiliate, Department of Psychology

 • Affiliate, Department of Sport, Recreation and Tourism